mobalazs/rotor-framework/docs/cross-thread-mvi.md

 - Predictable state flow
 - Easy to test and debug

-The Multi-Thread MVI pattern provides a robust foundation for building complex, responsive Roku applications while maintaining clean architecture and thread safety.
+The Cross-Thread MVI pattern provides a robust foundation for building complex, responsive Roku applications while maintaining clean architecture and thread safety.